zakattack9/cse360-final-project/README.md

 11. repeat from step 1

 ### Things to Note
+- read through the description of the task carefully to ensure that all things being requested are implemented; ping Slack channel for questions
-- please do step 8 of the "Desired Workflow" it will save a lot of headache, if you are unsure of what this means read [here](https://github.com/zakattack9/git-branching-merging)
+- please do step 8 of the "Desired Workflow" it will save a lot of headache down the road, if you are unsure of what this means read [here](https://github.com/zakattack9/git-branching-merging)
 - when approving a PR, actually read through the changes that were made and add comments if necessary to start discussions on possible code errors and implementation problems
-- read through the description of the task carefully to ensure that all things being requested are implemented; ping Slack channel for questions
+- only source code should be pushed to the repo, extra files should be added to the `.gitignore` or not staged for commit

 ### Need to Submit
 - Java source code